B1naryDrag0n/DwagonStrim/xmasStrim.md

 # SPECIAL STREAM

+## Stream Title

+The title could be the same throughout the stream or the title could be in two parts: first part never changes but second part changes with each game.

+- Star Wars Holiday Special *This broadcast contains no Star Wars related content.*
+- Le Nowell de Bine
+- Merry BineMas

+## Stream Concept

 - 12 hours of gaming stream during xmas vacations
 - Sub Goals for a longer stream up to 24h of gaming